-Here at the TPO it is extremely important to hear from citizens regarding transportation items.
-Listed below are some of the ways that you can get involved with the River to Sea TPO.
+Here at the TPO it is extremely important and a priority for us to hear from citizens regarding transportation items.
+Listed below are some of the ways that you can provide input and get involved with at the River to Sea TPO.